The 128 Bar & Bistro

 In August 1939, the Society purchased the building and renovations began, converting what was once a stable area into a private club for illustrators and art directors.
 By 1952, renovations were made to the Third Floor, creating a private gathering space for members and their guests.
 A bar was added that sported carvings that once graced Charles Dana Gibson’s dining room sideboard, and was completed with an original Norman Rockwell, gifted to the Society by the artist himself.

-Today, visitors to The 128 Bar & Bistro will find a perfect pairing of new and old, with modern touches to your old favorites.
+Today, visitors to The 128 Bar & Bistro will find a perfect pairing of new and old, with modern touches to classic New York favorites.
 More recently, the Society has converted the space to display artwork, balancing historic pieces alongside today's talented newcomers.
 Now open to the public, guests are invited to view cutting edge shows featuring the best in illustration, comic, and cartoon art while enjoying our seasonal eats, sweets and sips!
 And the glorious outdoor patio offers visitors an experience where the space is as fantastic as the art!